About the Curriculum

 Supporting Materials for Coordinators

-If you are responsible for arranging for the use of the curriculum, this resource will help you customize the curriculum for your jurisdiction’s needs, including identifying a person to lead (or facilitate) the delivery of the curriculum, deciding on a schedule for completing the curriculum, convening the group that will participate, and collecting data to inform your group’s discussions.
+If you are responsible for arranging the use of the curriculum, this resource will help you customize the material for your jurisdiction’s needs, including identifying a facilitator, gathering participants, deciding on a completion date for the curriculum, and collecting data for informed group discussions.

 View the PDF of Coordinating the Delivery of the Curriculum.